red-9m/quadtree/README.md

 * Implementation takes single header file only: quadtree.h
 * Tries to be as fast as possible
 * Should fit nice for game object intersection task
-* Rectangle coordinates could be integers or floats (int, float)
+* Supported integral and floating point rectangle coordinates
 * Static tree nodes for maximum performance when adding an item
 * The QuadTree can contain any class of your item.
 You must provide a callback to get the item's rectangle
 * Two classes to deal with: QuadTree::Tree and QuadTree::Rect.
 Any compatible class can be used instead of QuadTree::Rect in your item to represent a rectangle (ex.
 SDL_Rect)